ssswh33/airbnb-house-rental-recomemndation/README.md

 ## Datasets
 **Cost dataset:** Zillow provides us an estimate of value for two-bedroom properties **Revenue dataset:** AirBnB is the medium through which the investor plans to lease out their investment property.
-Fortunately for you, we are able to see how much properties in certain neighborhoods rent out for in New York City
+Fortunately for you, we are able to see how much properties in certain neighborhoods rent out for in New York City.

 ## Conclusion
 Zip codes in the staten island are the most ideal ones to invest in, while Manhattan's are not due to the high cost.